malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 - also, computationally no reason why the brain would waste resources constructing a representation unless it is needed, and there would not seem to be a reason to construct an SES unless there is intent to further process it in some way such as in the above.

-# V.5 A Worked Example

-# V.6 Sufficient Conditions of Subjective Experience
+# V.5 Sufficient Conditions of Subjective Experience
 - setup:
 	- Describe as part of the process to define the necessary and sufficient conditions.
 	- Tononi's IIT outlines _necessary_ conditions.